Northwestern Open Access Fund

 In any given year funding is limited and may be adjusted at the discretion of the Northwestern University Libraries.
 Funding for articles that comply with the eligibility criteria will be distributed on a first-come, first-served basis.

 Date limit on fund/fund expiry date, if any

 There is no date limit on the fund at this time, but the support and impact of the fund will be evaluated on an annual basis during the normal budget cycle.

 Who is currently funding the Northwestern Open Access Fund?

 Who will administer the fund?

-The fund is administered by a group of scholarly communications experts in the library, and funds disbursed by the library's ERaCA department.
+The fund is administered by a group of scholarly communication experts in the libraries, and funds disbursed by the libraries' acquisitions department.
 Request funding by filling out this form.